-- 1. a review of each academic degree program and minor as well as each certificate program. - 2. a discussion of the results and improvements from actions taken for each degree program's annual assessment reports (include the most recent annual assessment report in the appendices for each degree program). - 3. a description and assessment of all courses offered by the unit that deliver General Education learning outcome(s) that are approved by the BOR as part of Georgia Tech's General Education requirements; and, - 4. a review of the unit/college's diversity goals to include how the goals are being addressed by the unit.
+- 1. a review of each academic degree program and each certificate program identified on the APR Schedule. - a discussion of the results and improvements from actions taken for each degree program's annual assessment reports (include the most recent annual assessment report in the appendices for each degree program). - a description and assessment of all courses offered by the unit that deliver General Education learning outcome(s) that are approved by the BOR as part of Georgia Tech's General Education requirements.